-How to Pick Budget Ski Clothes
+How to Pick Budget Ski Outfits

 Your outerwear garments, like ski pants, jackets, and gloves, should be waterproof.
 Test the garments out (perfect excuse to make snow angels) before heading out.

 The key to staying warm and dry is layers.
-Under your waterproof jacket, wear an inexpensive, long sleeve t-shirt with a fleece pull over from a store like Old Navy.
+Under your waterproof jacket, wear an inexpensive, long sleeve t-shirt with a fleece pullover from a store like Old Navy.

 It’s hard to look cute on the slopes when doing the robot walk because of garments that don’t move.
 Look for pieces that offer movement (like the expensive, but well worth the price, LL Bean Mountain Stretch Pants).

 Look, the point is to be warm and cute.
 Look for stylish options in bright colors and/or black that offer stark contrast to the white snow (a major safety boost).
-Divas snow gear offers some great fashionable choices and they also offer plus-sized options.
+Diva snow gear offers some great fashionable choices and they also offer plus-sized options.
 Who doesn’t want to look cute on the slopes?